 You can read our FOI policy here.

 If your request is wholly, or partly, for “environmental information”, the CCG will manage that part of your request under the Environmental Information Regulations (EIR) Act 2004.
 You can read about that here.

-If you want to see what information we hold about you, you can ask for it under the Data Protection Act 1998 (DPA).
+If you want to see what information we hold about you, you can ask for it under current Data Protection Legislation.
 Read about that here.